zeebe-io/enhancements/ZEP000-build-state-on-followers.md

 ## Stream Processor

 In order to run the continuous replay on the follower, the StreamProcessor will support two modes.
-The first one is the normal mode, which means replay until the end and then start normal processing of command.
+The first one is the normal mode, which means replay until the end and then start normal processing of commands.
 This mode is used on the Leader side.
 The second mode is replay continuously which is used on the follower side.
 The mode can be set on building the StreamProcessor.

 ## Exporter